mmMike/marko-editor/readme.md

 ### Interesting Rust and GTK Parts

-While the source code is not perfect parts of it might serve as examples for GTK 4 development:
+While the source code is not perfect, parts of it might serve as examples for GTK 4 development with Rust:

 * Clean state management for UI callbacks with macros.
 Only one ``connect!`` call per callback similar to Qt.